Amazon S3 Replication

 • allows the ability to retrieve and restore deleted objects or rollback to previous versions

-• Enable additional security by configuring a bucket to enable MFA (Multi-Factor Authentication) to delete
+• Enable additional security by configuring a bucket to enable MFA (Multi-Factor Authentication) Delete

 • Versioning does not prevent Bucket deletion and must be backed up as if accidentally or maliciously deleted the data is lost

-• Use Same Region Replication or Cross Region replication feature to backup data to a different region
+• Use Same Region Replication or Cross Region Replication feature to backup data to a different bucket or region

 • When using VPC with S3, use VPC S3 endpoints as